-This report provides for an analysis of observed trends in filter based gravimetric PM{10} and $PM{2.5}$ concentrations in the United Kingdom as gathered through a network of samplers over the period 2001-2007.
-The use of gravimetric samplers in the UK provides for part of the UK implementation of monitoring requirements around compliance against legally binding limit values for particulate matter already in force (in the case of PM{10}) or coming into force (in the case of $PM{2.5}$).
+This report provides for an analysis of observed trends in filter based gravimetric PM{10} and $PM{2.5}$ concentrations in the United Kingdom as gathered through a network of samplers over the period 2000-2008.
+The use of gravimetric samplers in the UK provides for part of the UK implementation of monitoring requirements around compliance against legally binding limit values for particulate matter (comprising of the metrics PM{10} and $PM{2.5}$).